amilajack/popcorn-time-desktop/README.md

 # Install dependencies
 # Have a cup of coffee ☕️ this might take a while
-# Remember to `npm rebuild` if necessary
+# Run `npm run electron-rebuild` if get a 'module version mismatch' error
-npm install
+yarn

 # Customize Build
 # Feel free to enable flags and configs in the `.env` file